Outpatient commitment: Access to services

-In New York City net costs declined 50% in the first year after assisted outpatient treatment began and an additional 13% in the second year.
-In non-NYC counties, costs declined 62% in the first year and an additional 27% in the second year.
-This was in spite of the fact that psychotropic drug costs increased during the first year after initiation of assisted outpatient treatment, by 40% and 44% in the city and five-county samples, respectively.
+In New York City, net costs declined 50% in the first year after assisted outpatient treatment began and an additional 13% in the second year.
+In non-NYC counties, costs fell 62% in the first year and an extra 27% in the second year.
+This was even though psychotropic drug costs increased during the first year after initiation of assisted outpatient treatment, by 40% and 44% in the city and five-county samples, respectively.
 The increased community-based mental health costs were more than offset by the reduction in inpatient and incarceration costs.
 Cost declines associated with assisted outpatient treatment were about twice as large as those seen for voluntary services.

 Race

 Service engagement

 Consumers approve.
 Despite being under a court order to participate in treatment, current AOT recipients feel neither more positive nor more negative about their treatment experiences than comparable individuals who are not under AOT."

-In Los Angeles, CA, the AOT pilot program reduced incarceration 78%, hospitalization 86%, hospitalization after discharge from the program 77%, and cut taxpayer costs 40%.
+In Los Angeles, CA, the AOT pilot program reduced incarceration 78%, hospitalization 86%, hospitalization after discharge from the program by 77%, and cut taxpayer costs by 40%.

 In North Carolina, AOT reduced the percentage of persons refusing medications to 30%, compared to 66% of patients not under AOT.

 In Ohio, AOT increased attendance at outpatient psychiatric appointments from 5.7 to 13.0 per year.
 It increased attendance at day treatment sessions from 23 to 60 per year.
 "During the first 12 months of outpatient commitment, patients experienced significant reductions in visits to the psychiatric emergency service, hospital admissions, and lengths of stay compared with the 12 months before commitment."

 In Arizona, "71% [of AOT patients] ... voluntarily maintained treatment contacts six months after their orders expired" compared with "almost no patients" who were not court-ordered to outpatient treatment.

 In Iowa, "it appears as though outpatient commitment promotes treatment compliance in about 80% of patients...
 After commitment is terminated, about ¾ of that group remain in treatment on a voluntary basis."